Procurement Glossary

 What is global sourcing?

 Global sourcing refers to the procurement strategy in which companies search for the best suppliers worldwide in order to procure goods and services.
 The aim is to achieve cost savings, utilize quality advantages and exploit innovation potential.
-Global purchasing enables companies to benefit from different market conditions and increase their competitiveness.
+Global Procurement enables companies to benefit from different market conditions and increase their competitiveness.

 Core elements of global sourcing

-• Significance for purchasing
+Significance for Procurement

 Global sourcing: From local procurement to a global procurement strategy

 Global sourcing has evolved from the need to reduce costs and optimize quality in an increasingly competitive market.
 Building on the theoretical basis of global sourcing, it gives companies the practical opportunity to search for the best supplier management worldwide.
-The transformation from traditional local purchasing to global procurement management is crucial in order to use resources efficiently and meet the challenges of globalization.
+The transformation from traditional local Procurement to global procurement management is crucial in order to use resources efficiently and meet the challenges of globalization.

 Old: Local procurement